 19. Promoting unknown products

-Undoubtedly, it’s the best to promote the products that you used personally.
+Undoubtedly, it’s best to promote the products that you used personally.
 But, advertising the products that you didn’t use still you are familiar with the category is fine also.

 The successful affiliates like The Wire Cutter and Top 10 Reviews test the products first hand and then review them with their discretion.
 It’s always a good idea to start with the niche you’re familiar with.